David Renwick

-David Peter Renwick (REN-wick; born 4 September 1951) is an English author, television writer, actor, director and executive producer.
-He created the sitcom One Foot in the Grave and the mystery series Jonathan Creek.
+David Peter Renwick (REN-wick; born 4 September 1951) is an English retired author, television writer, director and executive producer.
+He created the sitcom One Foot in the Grave and the mystery comedy crime drama series Jonathan Creek.
 He was awarded the Writers Guild Ronnie Barker Award at the 2008 British Comedy Awards.

 Early life

-The son and only child of James George Renwick and Winifred May Smith, who were married in 1948, David Renwick was born and brought up in Luton, Bedfordshire, England.
+Renwick was born as the only child of James George Renwick and Winifred May Smith, who were married in 1948, and brought up in Luton, Bedfordshire, England.
 He was educated through to sixth form level at Luton Grammar School, a former state grammar school.
 The school became known as Luton Sixth Form College while he was still a pupil.
 He studied journalism at Harlow Technical College.

 Career

 1970s

-Before becoming a comedy writer Renwick worked as a journalist, reporter and sub-editor on his home town newspaper, the Luton News.
+Before becoming a comedy writer, Renwick worked as a journalist, reporter and sub-editor on his home town newspaper, the Luton News.

-On beginning his comedy writing career in the mid-1970s he initially submitted material for BBC radio comedies including Week Ending and The News Huddlines.
+On beginning his comedy writing career in the mid-1970s Renwick initially submitted material for BBC radio comedies including Week Ending and The News Huddlines.
 He also contributed to other radio series such as Oh, Get On With It! starring Kenneth Williams and with David McKellar co-wrote Harry Worth in Things Could Be Worse featuring Harry Worth.

 Teaming up with writing partner Andrew Marshall, they wrote the BBC Radio 4 comedy series The Burkiss Way and provided sketches for BBC television shows such as The Two Ronnies and Not the Nine O'Clock News during the late 1970s and early '80s.
 One of the most celebrated sketches he wrote for The Two Ronnies was a parody of the BBC quiz programme Mastermind, where a "Charlie Smithers" chose to answer questions on the specialist subject "Answering the question before last", adapted from his "Answering one question behind all the time" sketch from The Burkiss Way.
 Their short-lived LWT series for ITV, End of Part One, was an attempt to transfer Burkiss-style humour to television.

-Renwick also wrote for Les Dawson, Bernie Winters and Little and Large at the end of the 1970s.
+Renwick also wrote for Les Dawson, Bernie Winters, and Little and Large at the end of the 1970s.